CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ![Workspace strucutre](assets/xcode_workspace.png)

 ## Generating projects
 You might have noticed `project.yml` file that was created with every framework or app.
-This file is used by `xcodegen` that will be introduced in a second to generate the main project based on the settings described in the yaml file.
+This file is used by `xcodegen` to generate the main project based on the settings described in the yaml file.
+XcodeGen will be introduced in a second.
 This will avoid conflicts in the Apple's infamous `project.pbxproj` files that are representing each project.
 In the modular architecture this is particularly useful as we are working with many projects across the workspace.

 Conflicts in the `project.pbxproj` files are very common when more than one developer are working on the same codebase.
 Besides the build settings for the project, the file also contains and tracks files that are included for the compilation so as which target they belongs to.
 A typical conflict happens when one developer removes a file from the Xcode's structure while another developer was modifying it.
 This will resolve in a merge conflict in the pbxproj file which is very time consuming to fix as the file is using Apple's mystified language no one can understand.

 Since programmers are lazy creatures, very often also happens that the file that was removed from the Xcode's project still remain in the repository as it was not moved to the trash.
-That could lead to a tracking of those unused files inside of the repository so as re-adding the deleted file to the project by the developer who was modifying it.
+That could lead to a git tracking of those unused files inside of the repository so as re-adding the deleted file to the project by the developer who was modifying it.

 ### Hello xcodegen
-Luckily, in the Apple ecosystem we can use [xcodegen](https://github.com/yonaskolb/XcodeGen), a program that generates the pbxproj file for us based on the well-arranged yaml file.
+Fortunately, in the Apple ecosystem we can use [xcodegen](https://github.com/yonaskolb/XcodeGen), a program that generates the pbxproj file for us based on the well-arranged yaml file.
 In order to use it we have to first install it via `brew install xcodegen` or via other ways described on its homepage.

 As an example let us have a look at the Cosmonaut app project.yml.